evilusean/Pysean/LocateSeans/ME-DestructSean.md

 * **FERTILIZER (~70% Disruption):** - 30-35% is physically TRAPPED if Hormuz closes (Source Failure).
     - Another 35-40% (Red Sea Phosphate) is REROUTED or BLOCKED by Houthi/Bab el-Mandeb activity.
     - **Result:** Supply doesn't vanish entirely, but 70% of the market faces 'Extreme Latency' or localized unavailability.
+    - I counted the hormuz strait twice on some previous entries, because I was assuming the Strait of Malacca was at full capacity, with hormuz closed, it isn't.

 * **OIL (~50% Disruption):** - You do NOT add 25% (Hormuz) + 30% (Malacca).
     - **The Logic:** Hormuz closure takes 25% offline instantly.
 The remaining 25% of 'Global Seaborne Oil' becomes disrupted because it must compete for the same strained Malacca/African routes to replace the lost Gulf supply.